wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

     // Accompanying information about the operation additional UI which should be presented such as
     // Pre-Approval Screen or Post-Approval Screen
     val ui: OperationUIData?

+    // Proximity Check Data to be passed when OTP is handed to the app var proximityCheck: ProximityCheck? = null
 }
 ```